May 16 - June 14, 2014 (4 weeks)

 The Galápagos Islands is one of the world's most beautiful and biologically diverse places in the world.
 The crystalline waters of the Galápagos sustain schools of fish with brilliant colors, playful sea lions and dolphins, and ancient sea turtles.
 But the beauty of the Galápagos extends beyond the wildlife of the ocean.
 On land, the fauna of these islands is equally as diverse.
 Lava lizards, land iguanas, pelicans, flamingos, giant tortoises, swallow-tailed gulls, and blue-footed boobies are just some of the animals that make their home here.
 It is the biological diversity of the Galápagos that helped inspire Charles Darwin and his theories long ago.
 While on Galapagos we will be staying in Puerto Ayora which is located on the Santa Cruz Island.
 We will also be visiting the Islands of Isabela, and North Seymore.

 This program brings students to one of the world's most biologically-diverse island locations to study topics in genetics, biology, drawing, and philosophy.
 During this four week program, students will experience the biodiversity of the Islands.
 Simultaneously, the students will have the additional opportunity of being immersed in local culture and the Spanish language.
-Biology courses will study in a living labratory that provides opportunities to see and experience coursework hands on.
+Biology courses will study in a living laboratory that provides opportunities to see and experience coursework hands on.
 Students in the genetics course will study basic concepts of genetics, specifically population genetics, evolution leading to speciation, and molecular genetics.
 Biology students will be able to observe the flow of energy, chemistry of life, cellular respiration and photosynthesis in the wide diversity of animal and plant species in this area.
-Drawing students will be inspired artistically by the natural environment and philosophy students will have the opportunity to discuss issues of genetics as well as ethics of sustainability and the environment.
+The literature course will engage the students by mainly focusing on writings, readings and poetry pertaining to life and the beauty of local scenery and the natural world.
+The students in the statistical analysis course will learn various concepts of statistics and perform, in a team-work format, experimental analysis of data similar to those observed by Darwin himself.
 All courses will incorporate the islands into their classwork to culminate in a unique academic experience that cannot be compared to a US classroom.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
 You should be prepared to walk at least 2 to 3 miles per day.
 You may also walk over uneven, possibly slippery or rocky terrain, even in cities.
 There will be significant time spent outdoors during the program.
 Students will need to take appropriate precautions with sun exposure and drink plenty of water.

-Excursions: There will be multiple excursions in the Port Ayora Island as well as to two other Islands of the Galapagos.
-Excursions will include visits to the Charles Darwin Research Station, Bay tour, Santa Cruz highlands, Volcano Negro on the Isabela Island and the North Seymore Island.
+Excursions may include: There may be multiple excursions in the Port Ayora Island as well as to two other Islands of the Galapagos.
+Excursions may include visits to the Charles Darwin Research Station, Bay tour, Santa Cruz highlands, Volcano Negro on the Isabela Island and the North Seymore Island.

 Classes: Lectures will be held for three hours per day in the mornings and the labs will be held in the afternoons.
 We will meet for classes six days a week.